MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/New-Item.md

 ### -Force

 Forces this cmdlet to create an item that writes over an existing read-only item.
 Implementation varies from provider to provider.
-For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).
 Even using the **Force** parameter, the cmdlet cannot override security restrictions.

 ```yaml
 Type: SwitchParameter